-- Its sharing type, which classifies them into the following categories: - o Standard objects, whose both fields and methods are under the firewall policy, - o Shareable interface Objects (SIO), which provide a secure mechanism for interapplet communication, - o JCRE entry point objects, who have freely accessible methods but protected fields, - o Global arrays, having both freely access positions and methods. - Its owner, which is the applet instance that allocated the class instance or array. - The lifetime of the information it contains, which may be either cleared when its owner is deselected or when the card is reset.- The lifetime of the information it contains, which may be either cleared when the last active applet in the contexts of its owner is deselected, or when the card is reset.
+- Its sharing type, which classifies them into the following categories: - o Standard objects, whose both fields and methods are under the firewall policy, - o Shareable interface Objects (SIO), which provide a secure mechanism for interapplet communication, - o JCRE entry point objects, who have freely accessible methods but protected fields,

+- o Global arrays, having both freely access positions and methods. - Its owner, which is the applet instance that allocated the class instance or array. - The lifetime of the information it contains, which may be either cleared when the last active applet in the contexts of its owner is deselected, or when the card is reset.